photo by axinia

 The fact is one can stay totally healthy without any sports (swimming, jogging and Co.).
 And actually, the classical idea of sport is a competition, an ambition for more fitness or muscular body.

 We definitely need some motion.
-However the medically needed movement dose is easily reached by some daily activities: 187 min dish-washing or 172 min caring shopping bags home burns same amount of calories as 43 min of intensive swimm training.
-We do not really need much to keep us fit! - hope the fitness Industry will not kill me at that point.
+However the medically needed movement dose is easily reached by some daily activities: 187 min dish-washing or 172 min caring shopping bags home burns same amount of calories as 43 min of intensive swim training.
+We do not really need much to keep us fit! – hope the fitness Industry will not kill me at that point.

 The famous College Alumni Health Study (1960) says any kind of motion is good, as soon as our pulse speeds up and the breath gets deeper.
 In a recent study published in the New England Journal of Medicine, Slentz (physiologist at Duke University medical center) and his colleagues looked at whether cardiovascular exercise could increase cholesterol: Simply jogging 20 miles a week elevates the larger HDL by 19 percent.
 Many other studies show that even a little motion is already quite significant for the human body and there is no need to exaggerate.